jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Man-in-the-middle - attacker secretly relays and possibly alters the communications between two parties who believe that they are directly communicating with each other
 		- e.g DNS spoofing spoofing is a technique that forces a user to a fake website rather than the real one the user intends to visit.
 If you are a victim of DNS spoofing, you may think you’re visiting a safe, trusted website when you’re actually interacting with a fraudster.
 The perpetrator’s goal is to divert traffic from the real site or capture user login credentials.
 	- Firewall Traversal - strategy of bypassing firewalls which are commonly used to block access to certain sites and communication protocols.
-	- ARP Poisoning - malicious actor sends falsified ARP (Address Resolution Protocol) messages over a local area network.
-This results in the linking of an attacker’s MAC address with the IP address of a legitimate computer or server on the network.
+	- ARP Poisoning - threat actor sends falsified ARP (Address Resolution Protocol) messages over a local area network.
+Results in linking of an attacker’s MAC address with the IP address of a legit computer or server on the network.
 Once the attacker’s MAC address is connected to an authentic IP address, the attacker will begin receiving any data that is intended for that IP address.
 ARP spoofing can enable malicious parties to intercept, modify or even stop data in-transit
-		- The technique is often used to initiate further offensives, such as session hijacking or denial-of-service
+		- The technique is often used to initiate further attacks, such as session hijacking or denial-of-service
 	- WLAN
 		- Evil twin is a fraudulent Wi-Fi access point that appears to be legitimate but is set up to eavesdrop on wireless communications.
 The evil twin is the wireless LAN equivalent of the phishing scam.
 The US Department of Justice charged hackers within the Russian military agency with implementing evil twin attacks to steal credentials and malware targeting organizations such as anti-doping agencies, nuclear power operations, and chemical testing laboratories.
 - Eavesdropping